tbarbette/npf-docs/docs/source/graph.rst

-Below, npf-run gave two series to the grapher (current and last commit), while the test script generate a matrix of Burst and Lengths, that is 2 dynamic variables and only a barplot can render that correctly as lines would be uncomparable.
+Below, npf-run gave two series to the grapher (current and last commit), while the test script generate a matrix of Burst and Lengths, that is 2 dynamic variables and only a barplot can render multiple variables at the same time.

 .. image:: https://github.com/tbarbette/npf/raw/master/doc/sample_graph.png
    :width: 400